bluz71/vim-mistfly-statusline/README.md

 The `mistflyWinBar` option specifies whether to display Neovim's window bar at the top of each window.
 By default window bars will not be displayed.

+Note, Neovim 0.8 (or later) is required for this feature.

 Displaying a window bar is reasonable when Neovim's global statusline is enabled via `set laststatus=3`; the `winbar` will then display the file name at the top of each window to disambiguate splits.
-Note, Neovim 0.8 is required for this feature.
+Also, if there only one window in the current tab then a `winbar` will not be displayed (it won't be needed).

 To enable Neovim's `winbar` feature please add the following to your initialization file: